BBer2305/Gators_Conversion_Efficiency/README.md

 ==Progress==

-Project is still in its early stages.
-The data has been collected and is ready to be trained, but the model itself still needs to be built.
+The data has been collected and is ready to be trained.
+The model itself is close to completion but is not ready to be trained at this time.
 Additionally, the functionality in the prog.py has not been implemented.